Get more from your harvest!

 After all the hard work you're finally done: you have grown your very own cannabis.
 Now you not only have a good stash of smoking material, but you can also make kief, hash, hash oil, Rosin or ice hash from it.
 I will explain the different operations and then you can decide on your own what you feel like doing.

-Kief is the name of the THC crystals (trichomes) from the dried, ground and sieved tops and/or crystal-rich leaves of the cannabis plant.
+Kief is the name of the THC crystals (trichomes) from the dried, ground and sieved buds and/or crystal-rich leaves of the cannabis plant.
 Kief is a basis for many other processes.
 It can, for example, be used to make hash by pressing it warm and consumed in different ways: smoked (in a joint, bong or vaporizer) or it can be used in a recipe and eaten (for example in a space cake).
 After you have dried the leaves, you would have to achieve the same amount as the total weight of the buds.
 It, however, depends on the cannabis strains you grew.
 Some plants produce more leaves than others and white strains or strains with higher THC production will grow more crystal-rich leaves.
 Only collect leaves that obviously contain THC.
 In general, they are the bigger leaves and the leaves surrounding the buds.
 The easiest way is to do this before or during trimming.
 If you add leaves with little or no THC, you lower the quality of your hash.
 It is also important that the leaves dry properly.
 This usually takes longer than drying the buds.
 The leaves need to be so dry that they crumble when you rub them between your fingers.
 THC crystals come off well-dried leaf material more easily.
 The drier the leaves, the better and bigger the yield will be.

 Suzy’s Tip: Only gather leaves that have a lot of THC on them otherwise your kief and also your (ice) hash will be of lower quality.